Remod-org/Teleportication/README.md

     - /station -- List available tunnel stations
       - /tunnel NAME OF TUNNEL -- Teleport to a tunnel station (DANGEROUS: Procted by tunnel dwellers)

+Note that "set" can be changed by config, e.g. for /home set, /town set...

 ### Permissions
     - teleportication.use     - /home
     - teleportication.tpb     - /tpb